karma-runner/karma/docs/intro/04-faq.md

 ### Which version of Karma should I use?
-The latest stable version from NPM (`npm install karma`).
+The latest stable version from npm (`npm install karma`).
 See [versioning] for more detailed information about Karma's release channels.

 ### Which version of Node.js does Karma run with?